coinflow-labs-us/coinflow-docs/docusaurus/docs/checkout-webhook-documentation.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Checkout Webhook Documentation
+# Checkout Webhook

 **[A Webhook in web development is a method of augmenting or altering the behavior of a web page or web application with custom callbacks](https://en.wikipedia.org/wiki/Webhook)**